 Not only is Google offering featured snippets, but if you’ve done a Google search recently, you’ll notice it displays a “People also ask” section.

 Here’s the thing; one well-built landing page that focuses on a core piece of content can rank for 1,000 different keyword searches.
 Years ago, marketers would have written repetitive posts on every variation of a keyword to cover all of your bases from a search-ability standpoint, but today creating one well-built landing page that comprehensively covers your topic will get the same job done.

 The reality is a solely keyword based approach to SEO and content creation is out-of-date, and won't generate the same results as 7 or 8 years ago.
 SEO is evolving, and your strategy needs to change with it.

 Keep in mind, Google’s priority isn’t driving traffic to your website; it’s finding relevant content that answers the searcher’s questions (shocker!).

 And the way we’re using Google to find answers to our questions have changed.
 Rather than fragmented terms, our questions have become much more conversational in nature.
 It’s much more common for people to ask complex questions using full sentences.

 How does this affect you?
 Years ago a solid content marketing strategy revolved around defining 10-20 “core keywords” that would be sought after for ranking within a topic.
 Now there are hundreds or thousands of long-tail variations that are regularly searched within a topic and change based on location.
 Simply dominating a few words is no longer enough to produce successful results.

 How have we adapted?
 Rather than building content on a keyword-by-keyword basis, we’ve aligned our senior living content marketing strategy with topic-based research.
-Learn how Elite can partner with you to create content that increase your visibility in search engines.
+Learn how Elite can partner with you to create content that increase your visibility in search engines by visiting our website.